Jump to:

 4.4 The dissertation.
 The dissertation, typically proposed and completed during the fourth and fifth years, marks the end of the student’s apprenticeship.
 The dissertation must be an original project.
 Although the dissertation may, and often will, relate to the advisor's research, it must represent a clearly distinct line of inquiry.

 4.4.1 Proposal.
 The student, typically during the fourth year, obtains approval from their advisor to form a dissertation committee.
 The University of Pittsburgh sets requirements for this committee.
-The dissertation committee, chosen by the student and the advisor, must consist of at least three graduate faculty from the Department of Psychology and one from either the graduate faculty of another department of the University or the faculty of another university.
-(Note: Not all faculty are graduate faculty.
-The student should contact the Psychology Graduate Office to determine the status of faculty before finalizing the committee.
-Also, prospective committee members from other universities must be approved by the University of Pittsburgh (contact the Psychology Graduate Office for necessary paperwork.)
+The dissertation committee, chosen by the student and advisor, must consist of at least three graduate faculty from the Department of Psychology and one from either the graduate faculty of another department of the University or the faculty of another university.
+(Note: Not all faculty are graduate faculty so the student should contact the Psychology Graduate Office to determine the status of faculty before finalizing the committee.
+Also, prospective committee members from other universities must be approved by the University of Pittsburgh (contact the Psychology Graduate Office for necessary paperwork).
+The student should submit a written prospectus for a dissertation research project to the dissertation committee.
+The proposal must be approved at a meeting of the committee.
+Approval should be e-signed by each committee member shortly after the proposal is accepted.
+Following the meeting, the student must apply for Ph.D. candidacy to the FAS Graduate Dean's Office.
+The format of the proposal is described below next to each dissertation track.

 4.4.2 Dissertation.
 The cognitive program has two dissertation tracks:

 ii) Alternatively, with permission of their dissertation committee, students can opt to bring together a set of first-author papers that have each been (at least) submitted to a journal or preprint server.
 Note that papers with shared first-authorship (with two or more co-first-authors) are ineligible because dissertation chapters must be the primary work of the PhD student.
 The inclusion of preprint servers (e.g., PsyArXiv; BioRXiv) allows students to pursue this track even after obtaining results that are not statistically significant, while encouraging distribution of non-significant results in the field.
 The particular number and nature of papers that can make-up the core of the dissertation is ultimately approved by the dissertation committee but will typically number three.
 In extremely rare cases, where many experiments are contained within one paper, two papers may be approved.
 Similarly, four could be required in cases where a paper is short (e.g., brief report).
-These papers cannot have been used to fulfil the requirements for the Master's or Specialty Exam milestones.
+These papers cannot have been used to fulfill the requirements for the Master's or Specialty Exam milestones.
 In addition to these core chapters, students following this track must also have a substantial Introduction and Discussion that integrates the theories and results from the core chapters.
 This Introduction and Discussion text can draw on the student’s Specialty Paper (as long as the text has not already been incorporated into individual study chapters) but must also integrate the material with studies in the dissertation.
-In getting approval for this track, the student's dissertation proposal must discuss the planned Introduction and Discussion material.
-In order to have early input on the dissertation, the dissertation committee should be formed as early as possible, and at least one of the proposed papers is expected to be pre-data collection (for studies that collect new data), or pre-analysis (for studies analyzing existing data) at the time of the Dissertation Proposal meeting.
+In order to have early input on the dissertation, the dissertation committee should be formed as early as possible, and at least one of the proposed papers is expected to be pre-data collection (for studies that collect new data) or pre-analysis (for studies analyzing existing data) at the time of the Dissertation Proposal meeting.
 The dissertation committee has discretion to accept or reject potential papers, and to approve or reject whether the selected papers form a suitably cohesive whole.

 4.4.3 Pre-defense distribution of dissertation.
 Students are highly encouraged to gain their advisor’s approval to distribute their dissertation to their committee.
 Two weeks before the defense of the dissertation, copies of the dissertation are distributed to the committee.